Forest sign Sweden forward Elanga from Man Utd

 The 21-year-old moves on from Old Trafford, with Forest believed to have paid United a fee of £15m.

-Elanga had been with United since he was 12 and achieved a first-team breakthrough in 2021, making 55 appearances for the club in all.
+Elanga had been with United since he was 12 and achieved a first-team breakthrough in 2021, reaching 55 appearances before Forest stepped in.

-"It's a pleasure to be here.
-It's a proud moment, not only for me, but for my family as well," said Elanga.
+He said of his move: "It's a pleasure to be here.
+It's a proud moment, not only for me, but for my family as well.

 "It's a big step and I'm really looking forward to playing in front of the Forest fans at the City Ground.

-"I had interest from elsewhere, but for me, Nottingham Forest feels like the perfect place."
+"I had interest from elsewhere, but for me, Nottingham Forest feels like the perfect place.

+"I've been here with United.
+It's a special place, but being here with Forest, I feel like it will be even more special.
+I'm ready for the challenge."

+- Trevor Francis obituary: A 'wonderful person', 'fabulous team-mate' & record breaker

 - Latest Nottingham Forest news, analysis and fan views